======================================================================

 console and stored in molded pockets on the case.
 A 15-pin expansion

-port was added on the front of the console so that an optional
+port was added to the front of the console so that an optional

 arcade-style joystick could be used.
 The second controller also